JosuaKrause/mustache.xq/README.md

      Hash     : <entry name="car">bmw</entry>
      Output   : bmw

-     This can be used by choosing another compiler.
+     This can be used by choosing another interpreter.
      Please refer to the example folder for a complete example.

 ### Known Limitations